team4909/bionics-docs/content/guides/laser-cutter-intro/_index.md

 ### Set Cutting and Engraving speeds

-5. Consult the [Laser Material Settings](/equipment/cnc/epilog-helix-laser/laser-material-settings.pdf) or the abbreviated table below for our 60W, CO2 Laser determine your power, speed and frequency/DPI for your material. {{%excerpt-include filename="/equipment/cnc/epilog-helix-laser/laser-material-settings.md" /%}}

 6. Open the PDF with Adobe Acrobat Reader
 7. File > Print
 8. Select the Epilog Laser from the list of printers
 9. Click Properties to open the laser configuration window
 ![](epilog-laser-config.png)
     - 1 - Be sure **Auto Focus** is selected
-    - 2 - **Combined** is sufficient unless you want to be sure to only do one type of operation
+    - 2 - **Combined** is sufficient unless you want to be sure to only do one type of operation (vector=cut and raster=engrave)
     - 3a - Set the Speed and Power for the **Raster** (Engrave) operation
     - 3b - Set the Speed, Power and Frequency for the **Vector** (Cut) operation
+    - 4 - Set the Page size to match **stock size** (often 24" horizontal x 18" vertical)
     - Click OK

+Consult the [Laser Material Settings](/equipment/cnc/epilog-helix-laser/laser-material-settings.pdf) or the abbreviated table below for our 60W, CO2 Laser determine your power, speed and frequency/DPI for your material. {{%excerpt-include filename="/equipment/cnc/epilog-helix-laser/laser-material-settings.md" /%}}

 ### Power on, Load Material and Cut/Engrave
 10. Turn On the Laser, Air Assist and Fume Extraction